mikexie360/aima-python/README.txt

     pip3 install numpy --user

 ------------------------------------------------
-p1.py is for kitty world
-p2.py is for missionary and cannibal problem p3.py is for roadmap problem
+p1.py is for kitty world with ability to control kitty p2.py is for missionary and cannibal problem with various search aglorithms p3.py is for roadmap problem with RBFS and Astar

 --------------------------------------------------
 All python files are using python 3.